 - Purchasing longer-term securities

-This page shows the balance sheet with its components broadly divided into these categories, plus the base of traditional Federal Reserve assets.
-The charts on this site allow you to see the assets of the balance sheet in a number of ways.
-Explore them by using the navigation bar on the left.
-Additionally, the data that underlies these charts is also available.
+Our credit easing chart shows the balance sheet with its components broadly divided into these categories, with longer-term securities separated into Treasury securities and federal agency securities, plus the base of traditional Federal Reserve assets.
+You can select different views on the chart to see the assets of the balance sheet in a number of ways.